Aydan Calafiore

 Aydan Calafiore (born 28 October 2000), also known mononymously as Aydan, is a Melbourne-born singer, songwriter, and performer whose career spans TV, theatre, and music.
-Rising to prominence as a finalist on The Voice Australia and later competing in Eurovision - Australia Decides, Calafiore has gone on to release a string of original songs including Consequences (2024) and Walls (2025), amassing over 20 million streams across his catalogue.
+Rising to prominence as a finalist on The Voice Australia and later competing in Eurovision - Australia Decides, Calafiore has gone on to release a string of original songs including Consequences (2024) and Walls (2025).

-With more than 450,000+ followers across social media, Calafiore connects with audiences as both a musician and actor, recently starring in the Stan Original Series Invisible Boys (2025).
-Now a fully independent artist, he is focused on expanding his catalogue and audiences nationally and internationally.
+Calafiore recently starred in the Stan Original Series Invisible Boys (2025).

 Personal life

 Calafiore resides in Moonee Ponds, Victoria, with his parents, Melanie and Phil Calafiore, and two sisters, Sam and Madi.

 Career

 2012: Young Talent Time

 In 2012, Calafiore was the youngest cast member of Network Ten’s reboot of Young Talent Time at eleven.
 When the show finished in May, he went on tour with his fellow cast members and performed in live performances.

 2013: Australia’s Got Talent

 In 2013, Calafiore auditioned for Australia’s Got Talent season 7, singing Justin Bieber's 'As Long as You Love Me'.
 He made it to the semi-finals, where he performed 'Classic' by MKTO, and was eliminated in the first semi-final in September.